Research: Publishing

-Research funding
+Research statistics and funding

-Most funding for scientific research comes from three major sources: corporate research and development departments; private foundations; and government research councils such as the National Institutes of Health in the USA and the Medical Research Council in the UK.
+Most funding for scientific research comes from three major sources: corporate research and development departments; private foundations; and government research councils such as the National Institutes of Health in the US and the Medical Research Council in the UK.
 These are managed primarily through universities and in some cases through military contractors.
 Many senior researchers (such as group leaders) spend a significant amount of their time applying for grants for research funds.
 These grants are necessary not only for researchers to carry out their research but also as a source of merit.
 The Social Psychology Network provides a comprehensive list of U.S. Government and private foundation funding sources.

+The total number of researchers (full-time equivalents) per million inhabitants for individual countries is shown in the following table.

+Research expenditure by type of research as a share of GDP for individual countries is shown in the following table.